 Let’s talk about suicide prevention

-Gloucestershire Suicide Prevention Partnership (GSPP) is launching an incentive to get as many people as possible to complete free online training that could help prevent a suicide.
+Gloucestershire Suicide Prevention Partnership (GSPP) has launched an incentive to get as many people as possible to complete free online training that could help prevent a suicide.

 The free training from Zero Suicide Alliance is called “Suicide – Let’s Talk”, is open to everyone and takes around 20 minutes to complete.
 Once the training has been completed, you can claim a free drink and cake or healthy snack from community cafés across Gloucestershire.